 Population-level data is the result of aggregating individual data into groups that abstract some of the individual-level properties to run an analysis.

-We define an ontology as a data structure that organizes some field(s) of knowledge, by connecting terms to their meanings, usages, and relationships.
+&lt;sup>2 We define an ontology as a data structure that organizes some field(s) of knowledge, by connecting terms to their meanings, usages, and relationships.

 The Data Deluge and Research Questions